Are you moving to a new office?

-Large Display Digital signage, like airport flight displays can provide an overall view of spaces such as free or occupied desks and rooms or a schedule of upcoming meetings.
-With a single glance, staff can know what is going on each of the spaces and when they will be free.
+In large offices, display Digital signage, like airport flight displays, can provide an overall view of spaces such as free or occupied desks and rooms or a schedule of upcoming meetings.
+With a single glance, employees will know what is going on in each of the spaces and when they will be free.

 When placed at the reception, visitors can view hosted events and be directed to the correct location.
-Corporate branding videos can run side by side to real time event information to augment visitor experience.
+Corporate branding videos can run side by side with real-time event information to augment the visitor experience.

 While security is becoming a big concern in the office, workplace technology in the form of a simplified visitor management system can provide the much-needed control over who has access to your office space.